rj-jones/2048/README.md

 ## Strategy

 - As the game progresses, it becomes more challenging to manage the grid and combine tiles effectively.

-## Platforms

-- "2048" is available on various platforms, including web browsers, smartphones, and tablets.

-## Variations

-- Numerous variations and clones of "2048" exist, each introducing unique features and twists to the core gameplay.

 ---